miguelibero/aidl-nnrecomend/README.md

 We managed to reproduce the recommender system metrics shown in [this 2019 paper](https://arxiv.org/pdf/1909.06627v1.pdf) using the movielens dataset.

 We managed to extract a subset of the spotify dataset that could be used to train recommender systems and obtained good results.
+On the other hand we were not able to find additional context data that improved them further.

-We implemented Bayesian Personalized Ranking loss, Graph Convolutional Network Embeddings and previous item context and showed that they improve the factorization machine evaluation metrics.
+We implemented Bayesian Personalized Ranking loss and previous item context and showed that they improve the Factorization Machine evaluation metrics.

-We showed that using Graph Convolutional Networks for the embedding of a factorization machine can lead to better results in some cases.
+We showed that using Graph Convolutional Networks for the embedding of a Factorization Machine leads to better results.

 We proposed a solution that adapts the factorization machine model to deal with the cold start problem.